gigderoma/iks-cluster-on-classic/README.md

-# OpenShift Cluster on Classic
+# IKS Cluster on Classic

 A module to create a multizone OpenShip cluster on IBM Classic infrastructure.

 ## Creates

-- An Openshift IKS cluster
+- An Kubernetes IKS cluster
 - two worker pool attachments in other zones

 ## Table of Contents